TomasPavlovicPavlo/PMI-80/README.md

 ### `INT` - external interrupt

-By pressing the key `INT` you request external interrupt.
+By pressing the key `INT` you request an external interrupt.
 If the external interrupt is enabled the processor jumps to the address 0x0038 and saves the return address to the stack (like by instruction 'RST 7').
-On the address 0x0038 is jump instruction to the address 0x1FE6 where the user must place its own interrupt vector to the interrupt routine.
-There are 3 byte left for this vector.
+On the address 0x0038 is a jump instruction to the address 0x1FE6 where the user must place its own interrupt vector to the interrupt routine.
+There are 3 bytes left for this vector.

 ### `REG` - CPU registers modification